 In addition, Cheney Hall will become a completely additive-free, scratch-made kitchen.
 The team of certified culinarians craft all recipes using their premium pantry of ingredients while tailoring a hospitality dining experience FOR Springfield College, BY Springfield College.
 The chef’s council engages campus communities on a monthly basis to ideate then develop new recipes and menu concepts that meet the evolving needs of today’s student.

 Finally, the move to Harvest Table complements the College’s dedication to the health and nutritional needs of our campus community, especially our students.
 “We believe Harvest Table shares our same core values and our Humanics philosophy,” Cooper concluded.
-“We look forward to this new partnership and look forward to hearing from our students and our community as this partnership begins and develops throughout the spring semester.”
+“We look forward to this new partnership and look forward to hearing from our students and our community as this partnership begins and develops throughout the fall semester.”